Resources for Healthcare Providers

 - If your patient has experienced sexual assault/abuse or intimate partner violence, they have the right to an advocate.
 Explain an advocate’s role (to provide emotional support, information about patients’ rights and options, and referrals to local resources) and that they are available by phone or can come to your location.
-Offer to call RISE or the Women’s Shelter Program.
+Offer to call RISE or Stand Strong.

 - Explain your patient’s rights when disclosing or reporting, emphasizing they do not have to answer any questions and they are not required to stay.